What this document is for

-This page provides information on how Norfolk County Council’s procurement service uses personal information about suppliers, their employees and volunteers.
-By ‘use’ we mean the various ways it may be processed, including storing and sharing the information.
+By ‘use’ we mean the various ways your personal information may be processed including storing and sharing the information.

 - Administering procurement exercises